 More than just beaches, Curaçao visitors will find Mt.
 Christofell in Westpunt; it’s Curaçao’s sole true hiking adventure with a breathtaking view from its 1,200 feet top down to the sea as a reward.
 Take note that due to the heat, visitors cannot begin a climb after 10 a.m.
 Mt.
 Christofell can be reached by driving northwest on Weg Naar Westpunt Road.

-This is the district in Willemstad with the colorful Dutch architecture which is home to Willemstad’s nicest restaurant, bars, and art galleries.
+This is the district in Willemstad with the colorful Dutch architecture which is home to Willemstad’s nicest restaurants, bars, and art galleries.
 It is Willemstad’s hot spot, the island’s version of New York City’s Soho.
 Just savor the atmosphere with a drink at the Saint Tropez Ocean Club.
 Pietermaai is a 15-minute walk from the famed Queen Emma Bridge, one of the world’s unique floating bridges.
 It is anchored to a series of swaying pontoon boats.
 When the water gets rough, pedestrians appear to be stumbling along drunkenly.

 The private beaches of the Saint Tropez Ocean Club or the Avila Beach Hotel in Pietermaai can be accessed with a day pass.